 2.3.
-Expected impact of the activities for 2023-2025 under the Regional Innovation Scheme [max.
+Expected impact of the activities for 2024-2025 under the Regional Innovation Scheme [max.
 1 pages]

 With respect to the Regional Innovation Scheme (EIT RIS), describe the KIC's planned activities under the EIT RIS scheme and their contribution to the target group with expected results.
 These activities shall primarily target beneficiaries from the EIT RIS countries, where the KICs do not have a strong presence (notably, CLCs).
-Please present an overview on the EIT RIS contribution to the KTI - education, business creation, research driven innovation projects as well as planned EIT RIS hubs and coordination and consolidation of EIT RIS hubs at EIT Community level, in line with the EIT RIS Hub minimum standards and guiding principles.
+Please present an overview on the EIT RIS contribution to the KTI - education, business creation, research driven innovation projects as well as planned EIT RIS hubs and coordination and consolidation of EIT RIS hubs at EIT Community level, in line with the EIT RIS hub minimum standards and guiding principles.
 Present the main synergies with the Smart Specialisation Strategies and how EIT RIS contributes to Financial Sustainability of the KIC.
-The KIC's planned activities under the EIT RIS scheme must be aligned with the Country-specific roadmaps to be developed in the course of 2022.
+The KIC's planned activities under the EIT RIS scheme must be aligned with the Country-specific roadmaps.